R38 (New York City Subway car): Overhaul and mishaps

 Cars 3990–3991 & 4000–4001 were involved in an incident on June 11, 1972, at the bumper blocks within the relay area east of the Jamaica–179 Street Terminal.
 These cars were stored in very heavily damaged condition at Coney Island Yard until they were scrapped in 1983.

 The R38s were rebuilt between 1986 and 1988 under the General Overhaul (GOH) program as a result of deferred maintenance in the transit system during the 1970s and 1980s.
 196 cars were rebuilt off-property by General Electric at its facility in Buffalo, New York along with ten R32s as prototype rebuilds with interiors resembling the rebuilt R38s.
-All cars received air conditioning which necessitated the removal of the route and destination rollsign curtain mechanisms, as the air conditioning units made the location where the front signs inaccessible for train crew members to change manually; the rollsigns were replaced with electronic flipdot displays controlled from the crew member's cab that displayed only the route.
+All cars received air conditioning which necessitated the removal of the route and destination rollsign curtain mechanisms, as the air conditioning units made the location where the front signs are located inaccessible for train crew members to change manually; the rollsigns were replaced with electronic flipdot displays controlled from the crew member's cab that displayed only the route.
 The distinctive "EXP" (express) and "LOCAL" marker lights were removed.
 The first rebuilt train of R38s (cars 3992–3993, 4018–4019, 4048–4049, 4092–4093, and 4132–4133) entered service on the on May 28, 1987.
 The last unrebuilt train of R38s made its last trip on the before being sent out to be rebuilt on July 11, 1988.
 By December 1988, all overhauled cars were in service.